-- (1) The implementation of this Financing Agreement may be suspended in the following cases: - a) If any IPA II beneficiary breaches an obligation under this Financing Agreement. - b) If the IPA II beneficiary that is the Contracting Authority breaches any obligation set under the procedures and standard documents referred to in Article 18(2) of the respective Framework Agreements without prejudice to the provisions in Article 8(2). - c) If the IPA II beneficiary that is the Contracting Authority does not meet requirements for entrusting budget implementation tasks. - d) If the IPA II beneficiaries do not jointly fulfil the functions and responsibilities referred to in Article 2(1) and when applicable in indirect management Article 7(3). - e) If any IPA II beneficiary decides to suspend or cease the EU Membership accession process. - f) If any IPA II beneficiary breaches an obligation relating to respect for human rights, democratic principles and the rule of law and in serious cases of corruption. - g) In cases of force majeure, as defined below.
+- (1) The implementation of this Financing Agreement may be suspended in the following cases: - a) If any IPA II beneficiary breaches an obligation under this Financing Agreement. - b) If the IPA II beneficiary that is the Contracting Authority breaches any obligation set under the procedures and standard documents referred to in Article 18(2) of the respective Framework Agreements without prejudice to the provisions in Article 8(2). - c) If the IPA II beneficiary that is the Contracting Authority does not meet requirements for entrusting budget implementation tasks. - d) If the IPA II beneficiaries do not jointly fulfil the functions and responsibilities referred to in Article 2(1) and when applicable in indirect management Article 7(3). - e) If any IPA II beneficiary decides to suspend or cease the EU Membership accession process. - f) If any IPA II beneficiary breaches an obligation relating to respect for human rights, democratic principles and the rule of law and in serious cases of corruption or if the IPA II beneficiary is guilty of grave professional misconduct proven by any justified means.
+Grave professional misconduct is to be understood as any of the following: - a violation of applicable laws or regulations or ethical standards of the profession to which a person or entity belongs, or - any wrongful conduct of a person or entity which has an impact on its professional credibility where such conduct denotes wrongful intent or gross negligence. - g) In cases of force majeure, as defined below.
 "Force majeure" shall mean any unforeseeable and exceptional situation or event beyond the parties' control which prevents either of them from fulfilling any of their obligations, not attributable to error or negligence on their part (or the part of their contractors, agents or employees) and proves insurmountable in spite of all due diligence.
 Defects in equipment or material or delays in making them available, labour disputes, strikes or financial difficulties cannot be invoked as force majeure.
 A party shall not be held in breach of its obligations if it is prevented from fulfilling them by a case of force majeure of which the other party is duly informed.
 A party faced with force majeure shall inform the other party without delay, stating the nature, probable duration and foreseeable effects of the problem, and take any measure to minimise possible damage.